rhysd/vim-color-spring-night/README.md

 - Enable to tweak contrast.
 - Optimized for many filetypes.
 - Support [vim-gitgutter][] and other some plugins.
+- Support Neovim Terminal colors.
-- Vim8+ Terminal-Normal mode support
+- Support Vim8+ Terminal-Normal mode.

 ## On gVim (MacVim)